 I think a better approach to heating you home is to make your home tighter and more efficient, and keep it at a reasonable temperature.
 Rather than buying $10,000 worth of equipment and spending hours (days) every fall chopping wood, make your house energy efficient.

-We live in a NYSEG certified energy efficient house.
+We live in a NYSEG certified energy efficient house (UPDATE: it has been sold!).
 It has 6" of insulation in the walls and another inch of foam on the outside.
 It is like a thermos bottle.
 During the day, even in the depths of winter, the sunlight coming in will heat the house sufficiently that no heating is needed.
 Our energy bills are trivial.

 Americans have been raised to solve every problem by adding more energy.
 So rather than live in a house with a Southern exposure, proper insulation, tight windows, etc., people intentionally build energy-hog homes and then try to solve the problem by throwing energy at it.
 As a result, their heating bills are astronomical.